 What Happens If You Drink Bone Broth Every Day?

-Simmering bones in water for an extended period breaks down the collagen in the bones, which releases amino acids and minerals that are beneficial for health.
+Simmering bones in water for an extended period breaks down the collagen in the bones, which releases amino acids and minerals that are nutritious and may be beneficial for health.

-Here’s what happens when you drink bone broth daily:
+Here’s what might happen when you drink bone broth daily:

 1. Prevents Inflammation And Heals The Gut